...

 The new system also makes identity verification easier, streamlining the onboarding process and reducing friction.
 This shift has not only improved the user experience but also freed up significant internal resources for BitsPay to focus on growth and innovation.

 IndoEx, a larger exchange with a bigger user base, saw similar gains on an even greater scale.
 Their core challenge was managing a massive volume of transactions without compromising on security or user trust.
-UCPI was the solution.
+The IndoEx crypto security upgrade through UCPI was the solution.

 With UCPI, IndoEx has onboarded over 10,000 new users, processing more than $5 million in transaction volume.
 The most significant win for IndoEx is the complete elimination of incidents involving lost funds due to wallet address typos.